 At the Mount Stewart Schools, we believe that literacy and communication are key life skills.
 We aim to provide an interesting and engaging English curriculum that is underpinned by the belief that developing children’s language is crucial to their success across the curriculum and for life-long learning.
 At Mount Stewart, we want children to enjoy and appreciate literature for all its rich variety.

 In EYFS and KS1, the teaching of systematic phonics encourages children to link sounds and letters and begin to read and write.
 Children are expected to apply their phonics skills in all areas of the curriculum.
-Phonics planning must allow children to gain a progressively deeper understanding of the phonetic structure of the English language as they move through the school to ensure all children are provided with the key tools needed to become a fluent reader.
+Phonics planning allows our children to gain a progressively deeper understanding of the phonetic structure of the English language as they move through the school, to ensure all children acquire the key tools needed to become a fluent reader.